 We are concerned with the most common scenario where $\mathcal{K}\in\mathbb{R}$ satisfies $0\le\mathcal{K}\le1$.
 The QNM spectra of the semi-open system for the SdS black hole are obtained by numerically solving $S_{\text{in}}(\omega)=0$, namely QNM spectra are the zeros of the function $S_{\text{in}}(\omega)$.
 For a non-zero reflectivity, one should expect the QNM spectra will have a deviation from those of the original open problem.
 The problem of finding the zeros of nonlinear functions usually requires reliable iterative initial values, and Ref. \cite{Wu:2025sbq} provides a practical and feasible way to find them.
 However, in order to capture the essence of the impact of reflectivity on QNM spectra, we consider two scenarios, namely the near extreme SdS case and the near Schwarzschild case.
 For these two cases, one can use the QNM spectra results from near extreme SdS case and the Schwarzschild case as the iterative initial values for getting the zeros of the function $S_{\text{in}}(\omega)$ within $\mathcal{K}=0$.
-For the near extremal SdS black hole, which is defined as the spacetime for which the cosmological horizon $r_c$ is very close to the black hole horizon $r_e$, i.e. $r_e/r_c\approx1$, the analytical expressions of the QNM spectra have been found in~\cite{Cardoso:2003sw,Konoplya:2004uk,Jansen:2017oag}.
+For the near extremal SdS black hole, which is defined as the spacetime for which the cosmological horizon $r_c$ is very close to the black hole horizon $r_e$, i.e., $r_e/r_c\approx1$, the analytical expressions of the QNM spectra have been found in~\cite{Cardoso:2003sw,Konoplya:2004uk,Jansen:2017oag}.
 For $s=2$, the expression is given by

+where $\kappa_e$ is the surface gravity at the event horizon.
 The simple form of the QNM spectra in extreme SdS black holes is attributed to the behavior of the effective potential approximating the P\"{o}shl-Teller potential~\cite{Ferrari:1984zz}.
 For the Schwarzschild black hole, one can find QNM spectra in~\cite{Berti:2009kk,Mamani:2022akq,Leaver:1985ax}.